MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/MultiLang.md

 > By default, en-US speech data is included in the image.

 ### Samples

 * See [MultiLangSample](https://github.com/ms-iot/iot-adk-addonkit/tree/master/Workspace/Source-arm/Products/MultiLangSample) for multiple languages support
 * See [SingleLangSample](https://github.com/ms-iot/iot-adk-addonkit/tree/master/Workspace/Source-arm/Products/SingleLangSample) for fr-FR language with en-US as fallback language.
+    >[!Note]
-	* Note that when the boot UI language is changed, the `administrator` account name is also translated in the boot UI language.
+    > When the boot UI language is changed, the `administrator` account name is also translated in the boot UI language.
 So, in fr-FR it is `administrateur`.
 See [OEMCustomization.cmd](https://github.com/ms-iot/iot-adk-addonkit/tree/master/Workspace/Source-arm/Products/SingleLangSample/oemcustomization.cmd)

 ## Changing user preferences (language, region, speech and voice)